UK - In flight

 Today’s itinerary starts early with a boat ride on Lake Periyar.
 The Periyar National Park is a protected area and wildlife sanctuary, home to numerous mammals, birds, butterflies and reptiles.
 You may even be lucky enough to spot a tiger.

-This morning we drive to Alleppey for a cruise on the backwaters of Vembanad Lake.
-Enjoy lunch on the houseboat before we drive to Cochin.
+This morning we drive to Alappuzha (Alleppey) for a cruise on the backwaters of Vembanad Lake.
+Enjoy lunch on the houseboat before we drive to Kochi.
 One of India’s largest ports and an important naval base, it is a fascinating city on the north Kerala coast.
 Check into the Vivanta by Taj-Malabar Hotel (4T+) or the Crowne Plaza Kochi (4T+), our home for the next three nights.

 We visit Kumbalangi Island, a model fishing village.
 This evening we have an optional excursion to witness a superb Kathakali dance performance, based on stories from Ramayana and Mahabharata.
 The dancers are elaborately made up with paint and masks, accompanied by drummers and musicians.

 We spend today wending our way farther north to Ooty.
-We arrive at our hotel, the Savoy Hotel (4T), or Fortune Resort Sullivan Court (4T) for the next three nights.
+We arrive at our hotel, Fortune Resort Sullivan Court (4T) for the next three nights.

 We start today with a sightseeing tour of Ooty.
 Nestled in the Nilgiri Hills, this agricultural town is dependent upon its surrounding tea gardens, eucalyptus trees and forest.
 This afternoon we travel to Doddabeth Peak, the highest of the mountains surrounding Ooty, and a visit to Charing Cross Market and Bazaar will give a greater insight into the town’s various cultures and traditions.